 Just west of Peppermint Point, Gilbert Park was established in 1874 but has continuously been upgraded.
 The park is a five-acre community mainstay that includes roughly 500 feet of shoreline on the northwestern edge of East Okoboji Lake.

 Gilbert Park provides two floating and swimming platforms and a basketball court.
-This well-maintained paved court is a great place to play basketball with family or friends.
-A beautiful urban green space, Gilbert Park also has a bike trail, a shelter house, grills, and tables are often used for a full afternoon of family picnic fun.
+This well-maintained paved court is great for playing basketball with family or friends.
+A beautiful urban green space, Gilbert Park also has a bike trail, a shelter house, grills, and tables often used for a full afternoon of family picnic fun.

 What is the best thing to do with kids in Spirit Lake, Iowa?